lups-tech/.github/profile/README.md

 Our database is hosted on Supabase, which is used as a PostgreSQL database.
 Our backend is built in ASP.Net Core and connects to the database via Entity Framework as an ORM.
 Our frontend is built in react.

+We are working agile, with 1 week sprints, organised using clickup.com.

 ## Who are we?
 We are Lups-Tech.
 A group of full-stack developers who studied together at the School of Applied Technology in Stockholm (aka </SALT>).